 Leanne Goodluck is relatively new to travelling, but since she discovered Globetrotting there’s been no stopping her.
-In 2018 Leanne completed The Grape Horse Adventure in South Australia and the Icelandic Wilderness Expedition, and she’s already booked in for The Kimberley Ride next year.
+In 2018 Leanne completed two horse riding holidays in two different countries, and she’s already booked in for The Kimberley Ride next year.
 Read on to learn why Leanne has found her new happy place with Globetrotting.

 What’s your day job?

 I’m a police officer (not a mounted one – worst luck, we don’t have them in Tasmania!)

 How have horses influenced or changed your life?

 I love how riding brings together people who you may not spend time with, or have things in common with, otherwise.
 I have been a member of a riding club in my local area for over 30 years (!) as have a few others and we are still riding together after all that time – a bit slower these days, though…

 Working for a lady at the Royal Hobart Show leading pony rides when I was about 11.
 Getting there in the horse truck and then leading ponies for about 12 hours.
 I can’t remember being paid much (if at all) but as I didn’t have my own pony then, I didn’t care!

 He was a grey part draught rig called Billy and my non-horsey parents bought him for me when I was about 14.
 I had him for over 20 years and I’d say he probably chucked me off at least 50 times in the early years.
 These days if reminiscing I call him Billy the Bastard!